1.What is Android ?

 Android is a Software for mobile devices which includes an Operating System, middleware and some key applications.
 The application executes within its own process and its own instance of Dalvik Virtual Machine.
-Many Virtual Machines run efficiently on a DVM device.
-DVM executes Java languages bytecode which later transforms into .dex format files.
+Many Virtual Machines run efficiently by a DVM device.
+DVM executes Java languages byte code which later transforms into .dex format files.

 The data can be passed between many services and activities using the following data types: